yjbanov/luci.dart/README.md

   // Declares a tartget that runs unit-tests on Windows using Edge.
   //
   // Notice that this target requires a Windows agent, but it depends on a
   // target that uses Linux.
-This is an example of a heterogeneous build.
+This is an example of cross-compilation.
 It
   // also demonstrates how builds can be parallelized: the `unit_tests_linux_chrome`
   // and `unit_tests_windows_edge` can run in parallel. target(